Tencona/vue-graybox/README.md

 ### Scoped Configurations

-The function that is called from `onCommand` should return an object for the Terminal to output to the line.
+The function that is called from `onCommand` should return an object for the Graybox to output to the line.
-Every property is optional and will only affect the Terminal entry it is passed to.
+Every property is optional and will only affect the Graybox entry it is passed to.
 Object Format:

 ```javascript